sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 When the threshold is increased, users with the “blocked” cookie will be given an opportunity to be granted access when their cookie expires after 3 minutes.

-When the threshold is decreased, the Section-Visitors-Version is incremented to invalidate all existing issued cookies and immediately enforce the new threshold.
+When the threshold is decreased, the Section-Visitors-Version is automatically incremented to invalidate all existing issued cookies and immediately enforce the new threshold.